pluvial/pluvial.xyz/content/javascript-embedded-databases-search.md

 ---
-title: Embedded Databases and Search
+title: JavaScript Embedded Databases and Search
 ---

-# Embedded Databases and Search
+# JavaScript Embedded Databases and Search

 [PouchDB, the JavaScript Database that Syncs!](https://pouchdb.com/)